 In the hierarchy of strategies, military strategy resides just below grand strategy and should in theory bring detail to the grand strategic use of the military instrument of power.
-Colin Gray defines military strategy as “the direction and use made of force and the threat of force for the purpose of policy as decided by politics.”
+Colin Gray defines military strategy as “ .”
 Quoting Gray again, “the hierarchy [of strategies] is clear enough in principle, but in practice the traffic among the levels – policy, grand strategy, overall military strategy, joint and single-geography strategies – should be continuous.
 Feedback – feed-up, feed-down, and feed across – and adaption are the key terms describing how strategy is designed, defined, and applied in real-time.”
 Consequently, at the level of military strategy, strategies for the other instruments of power should exist as well, i.e. a strategy for Diplomacy, an Informational strategy, and a strategy for the Economic instruments of power (i.e. the acronym DIME).
 These individual DIME strategies are sub strategies for the detailed use of the individual instruments in accordance with the grand strategy; each strategy should detail how the instrument fulfills the role it has been given in the grand strategy.
 Using the military strategy as the example, it should also detail how the military strategy supports the other instrument of power strategies, as well as how they support the military strategy.
 In practice, however, explicit strategies for all DIME instruments of power rarely exist.
 This obviously makes it more difficult to achieve political-military integration in the grand strategy.

 Having thus discussed military strategy and its relation with the other instruments of power, the paper now moves on to the concept of military doctrine.
 Military strategy is frequently confused with military doctrine; consequently, the next section discusses the relationship and differences between these two concepts.

-Military strategy uses the available military means in specific ways to achieve military strategic ends (objectives) in a given strategic context.
-The key point is, while doctrine has implications for present and future force structure, training, and equipment (to the extent that these are endorsed politically), military strategy in a given situation must use the available force structure, training, and equipment (see “Figure 1.
+Military strategy uses the Military doctrine and military strategy be almost the same in a static strategic environment, but will hardly ever be identical in a dynamic strategic environment.military means in specific ways to achieve military strategic ends (objectives) in a The key point is, while doctrine has force structure, training, and equipment (to the extent that these are endorsed politically), military strategy in a given situation force structure, training, and equipment (see “Figure 1.
 The Doctrinal Cycle” below).
-Military doctrine and military strategy could be almost the same in a static strategic environment, but will hardly ever be identical in a dynamic strategic environment.

 This article has briefly discussed the concepts of military strategy and military doctrine, and their relationship.
 In short, ideally military doctrine represents an armed force’s best practice and reasoned expectations in a given area of warfare; it is a military theory reinforced by experience, with implications for training, organization, and equipment.
 Military strategy is more contextual and dynamic; it uses doctrine as a building block, but tailors it to the specific strategic and operational situation through the use of operational art (or art of strategy, as Clausewitz called it).